 We presently have no patent rights to protect the approved use of Emflaza, and we rely on non-patent market exclusivity periods under the Orphan Drug Act of 1983, or the Orphan Drug Act, and the Drug Price Competition and the Hatch-Waxman Act to commercialize Emflaza in the United States.
 See "Item 1.
-Business-Government Regulation-The new drug and biologic approval process-Hatch-Waxman Act for Drugs" for further information regarding the exclusivity periods that we rely on.
+Business-Government Regulation-Hatch-Waxman exclusivity" for further information regarding the exclusivity periods that we rely on.